pythongus/scrambleme/README.md

-# Text Scrambler - A Simple Test to Your Brain
+# Text Scrambler - A Simple Test For Your Brain

 ## Application Stack